-You may be wondering how to prepare for the test, and pass it with flying colors!
-In this article, we’ll discuss tips and tricks for every section of IELTS.
-Keep in mind, scores vary based on visa requirements and where you’ll study or work.
+You may be wondering how to prepare for the test and pass it with flying colors.
+In this article, we’ll discuss strategies for every IELTS section.
+Keep in mind, target scores vary based on visa requirements and where you’ll study or work.
 To learn your required score, click here.

 IELTS Reading Section

 If you’re not already doing this, be sure to read English books, newspapers, magazines, and online articles during your free time.
 While reading, ensure you understand the main points and overall message the story is trying to tell.
 You should be able to do this enough to share and discuss these ideas with others.

 You can choose to practice your English writing skills while reading by making notes on key details.
 Doing so will also help you remember what’s important so you can answer any questions being asked on the written piece.

 IELTS Speaking Section

 The best way to prepare for IELTS is to immerse yourself in the English language.
 Do your best to engage in conversation with others as often as possible.
 If you have no one to practice your language skills with, read a book or magazine out loud.